Introduction to Vanderbilt University Medical Center

 Each year, people throughout Tennessee and the Southeast choose Vanderbilt University Medical Center for their health care because of our leadership in medical science and our dedication to treating patients with dignity and compassion.

-After a brief period of operation in the 1980s, the VUMC DMS Program the program was established under its current home in the VUMC Department of Radiology in 2002.
+The VUMC Diagnostic Medical Sonography (DMS) Program the program was established under its current home in the VUMC Department of Radiology in 2002.
 The program achieved initial programmatic accreditation in 2004.
 Upon recognition by a programmatic accreditor, the DMS Program became one of the Vanderbilt University Allied Health Programs recognized by the University’s accreditor.
 In 2017, the DMS Program under the auspices of VU was closed and opened solely under VUMC.

 The VUMC Diagnostic Medical Sonography Program offers: